Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/scope-governance-framework.md

 |Accessibility & Privacy|Compliance with WCAG, GDPR, cookie consent, opt-out functionality, data audit trails|

 Requirements gathering can quickly gets out of hand - get what truly is important now so you don't build too much for down the road or end up forgetting something that's a must for launch.
-- Don't gather everything simultaneously—start with what's necessary for MVP and then include "Phase 2" requirements.
+- Don't gather everything simultaneously—start with what's necessary for TTI and then include "Phase 2" requirements.
 - Document what is working today and what isn't - that is where the highest returns are.
 - Capture front-end and back-end processes—specifically for authors, marketers, and legal professionals.
 - For each requirement, ask: Who does this belong to?
 How often is it used?
 What if it is damaged?